Pathoschild/smapi-mod-dump/source/Secret Woods Snorlax/docs/README.md

 they aren't needed.
 You will still be able to trigger the event (the dialogue will change slightly).

+If you load a 1.5.6 save in 1.6.0 or newer, and that save had the previous releases of this mod installed, your previous key item will become an error item.
+You should automatically receive a new one, after which it is safe to trash the error item.

-Similarly, it should be safe to delete this mod at any point, although there is a Json Assets item in it, so take your usual precautions to avoid a shuffle.
+Similarly, it should be safe to delete this mod at any point.
+If you have the key item, it will become an error item, but there should be no other side effects.